perfect-ion/Portfolio/README.md

 ReactJs
 ThreeJS

-I have used React Three Fiber as the React renderer ans used custom bootstrap for designing
+Used React Three Fiber as the React renderer ans used custom bootstrap for designing.
+Deployed the website on netify: https://earnest-florentine-2b2997.netlify.app/